perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 sudo tail -f ~/log/solana-validator.log
 ```
 The result should be the machine start tailing the validator log.
 It can take up to 20 minutes to download a snapshot and begin catching up.
 The catchup can take up to 45 minutes as well.
-You can run healthchecks to know when the machine is on the top of the cahin (healthy and ready to serve data) by using some of the below commands:
+You can run healthchecks to know when the machine is on the top of the chain (healthy and ready to serve data) by using some of the below commands:

 Healthcheck - you want this to return the work "Ok"

 If can also return a 'behind by x number of slots" which means it behind the "tip" of the chain by that many slots.
 Nodes can sometimes fall a little behind and that's normal.
-Anything above about 100 behind mean you will serve stale data.
+Anything above about 100 behind mean you will risk serving stale data.

+It can take half an hour before this healthcheck reports slots.
+Prior it may just say "connection refused."
+That's normal, give the RPC time to download the data, index the data, and catch up to the top of the chain.
 ```
 curl http://localhost:8899 -k -X POST -H "Content-Type: application/json" -d '
   {"jsonrpc":"2.0","id":1, "method":"getHealth"}